AngieNikki/openWUSU/README.md

 The WUSU dataset is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).

+## Citing

+If you use WUSU dataset, codebase or models in your research, please consider cite.

+@article{shi2023openWUSU,
+  author={Shi, Sunan and Zhong, Yanfei and Liu, Yinhe and Wang, Jue and Wan, Yuting and Zhao, Ji and Lv, Pengyuan and Zhang, Liangpei and Li, Deren}, journal={International Journal of Digital Earth}, title={Multi-temporal urban semantic understanding based on GF-2 remote sensing imagery: from tri-temporal datasets to multi-task mapping}, year={2023}, volume={16}, issue={1}, pages={3321-3347}, doi={10.1080/17538947.2023.2246445}}

 ##### Reference materials:
 * [MinZHANG-WHU/Change-Detection-Review](https://github.com/MinZHANG-WHU/Change-Detection-Review)
 * [wenhwu/awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection)